EttusResearch/uhd/firmware/fx3/README.md

                  --fx3/
                       |
                       --b200/               # From UHD
+                      --boot_fw/            # From Cypress SDK
                       --common/             # From Cypress SDK
+                      --elf2img/            # From Cypress SDK
                       --gpif2_designer/     # From UHD
                       --lpp_source/         # From Cypress SDK
                       --u3p_firmware/       # From Cypress SDK